Guidelines for using artificial intelligence

 With the rapid development of AI, knowledge about the capabilities of AI and how to use it securely, as well as an understanding of how to identify potential threats, will become increasingly important.
 In the future, AI developments will impact on teaching, research, work and learning.
 Aspects such as data security, data protection, intellectual property rights, ethics, etc. are relevant when using AI.

 In a rapidly evolving situation, support and guidance from different perspectives will also be produced and updated.
-Here you will find the list of guidelines written from different perspectives by the Tampere University Community:
+This tip introduces instructions and guidelines for Tampere University Community.